OxaPayBlog: Аналитика о криптоплатежных шлюзах

 A common mistake is choosing the most advanced method first.

-• Increase setup time
+• Complex integrations increase setup time

-• Increase support burden
+• They increase support burden

-• Hide real user behavior behind automation
+• They hide real user behavior behind automation

 Simple methods make it easier to: